asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Right.
 Which brings us to motive."
 Morrison leaned back in her chair.
 "That's where everything falls apart.
 Palmer had no enemies.
 No one who'd want him dead.
 We've interviewed his wife, his business partner, his clients, his golf buddies, his barber.
 Everyone says the same thing: nice guy, successful, stable, boring."

+"His barber?"
+Matt asked.

+"Yes," replied Morrison.
+"I know that seems an odd detail, but it was his last stop before going to the mall to pick up Steven."

 "What about his business?"
 Matt asked.
 "Any deals gone bad?
 Angry clients?
 Disputed commissions?"

 "We went through every transaction for the past five years.
 Nothing.
 A few unhappy clients here and there—someone didn't get the house they wanted, someone thought their place should have sold for more—but nothing that would escalate to murder.
 And certainly nothing that would result in a professional hit."